 The reason it’s popular is that the chef used to cook for the Taiwanese president.
 Another reason is the traditional sticky-rice stuffed spicy chicken wings:

 The chicken wings were not bad, but the skin was a little tough.
 Chicken butts are included too.

 Of course, there are plenty of other dishes you can try too, we got a hot plate of clams and an aboriginal omelet.
 Another thing this area is famous for is tea.

 You can find all sorts of mountain tea, for a fraction of the price in Taipei.
 One is called Sun Moon Lake black tea, and it’s really quite tasty.

 When it comes to eating at the lake, it’s a matter of walking around the streets to find something that appeals to you.

 There are plenty of options.
 On the farm, things are a little different.

 Since the farm is up in the mountains, there aren’t many restaurants.

-The dinner consists of four courses with a main dish, and you have to pick the main dish when you check in.
+The dinner consists of four courses with the main dish, and you have to pick the main dish when you check-in.

 It seems like people come to this hotel just for dinner.